No products in the cart.

 There are many reasons why you might prefer to wear your phone on your person.
 To wear it rather than simply carry it in a pocket or purse.
 You might, for instance, be in a noisy environment where you need to hear it if it rings.
 Or, you might be in the gym or out running on the street.
 Whatever the reason, here we take a look at the best ways to wear your phone.

-Okay, so a belt clip might not be the sexiest way to carry a smartphone.
-But it’s been around longer than anything else.
+Wearing your phone on you is the most convenient access to your device.
 It is still a quick and simple way to enable easy access to your phone on the go.

 Belt clips have actually come a long way from the days when they were made of fake leather with a clear plastic flap so you could see the display of your Nokia 3310.
 Many now use modern materials like neoprene or even carbon fiber.
 Most also providing a level of protection to avoid the inevitable damage when you bang your hip against a table or car door.

 Some also double up as a desktop stand, making it a little more practical than most.
 They also provide something of a new lease of life for this oldest of carrying methods.
 It proves that longevity isn’t as dead as you might think.
 Nowadays, though, most clips are model-specific so make sure you buy the right one for your phone.
 Clicking the link below you can check out our blog about “The Best Smartphone Stands”!

 Ideal for those who spend a lot of time running or cycling but who need or want to take their phone with them.
 Phone belts go a step further than the likes of fanny packs, which most of us have used to carry our smartphones in.
 The issue with fanny packs and similar wearables is that they’re not secure enough to stop the phone getting banged about with every step.
 Dedicated phone belts are designed to keep the phone as close to your body as possible.
 They thereby remove most of the bouncing about they are normally subjected to.